Pugs (compiler): Overview

-Pugs is free software, distributable under the terms of either the GNU General Public License or the Artistic License.
+Pugs is free and open-source software, distributable under the terms of either the GNU General Public License or the Artistic License.
 These are the same terms as Perl.

 Version numbering

-The major/minor version numbers of Pugs converges to 2π (being reminiscent of TeX and METAFONT, which use a similar scheme); each significant digit in the minor version represents a successfully completed milestone.
+The major/minor version numbers of Pugs converge to 2π (being reminiscent of TeX and Metafont, which use a similar scheme); each significant digit in the minor version represents a successfully completed milestone.
 The third digit is incremented for each release.
 The current milestones are: